khinydnlin/archived_projects/Impact Analysis_ACIC challenge/README.md

 ![image](https://github.com/khinydnlin/portfolio/assets/145341635/c474e68f-a31e-44e7-801f-80cb85311697)

 Based on visual check, the trends appear to have a similar slope without significant divergences.
+The treatement group tends to have slighlty higher expenditure compared to control groups.
+Moreover, the costs had risen during four years for both groups.
+Therefore, to guague the actual impacts, the slower rate of increased costs for treatement compared to control group could be an indicator of impact.

 2. We transformed the dataset into panel data in order to run a DiD regression.